Corethrogyne: Description

 Corethrogyne filaginifolia is a robust perennial herb or subshrub producing a simple to multibranched stem approaching 1 m in maximum length or height.
-The densely woolly leaves are several centimeters long and toothed or lobed low on the stem and smaller farther up the stem.
+The densely woolly leaves are several centimeters long and toothed or lobed low on the stem and smaller higher up the stem.

 The inflorescence is a single flower head or array of several heads at the tips of stem branches.
 The head is lined with narrow, pointed, purple-tipped phyllaries which curl back as the head matures.
 Inside are many purple, lavender, pink, or white ray florets and a center packed with up to 120 tubular yellow disc florets.

 The fruit is an achene with a pappus of reddish bristles on top.

+Taxonomy

+The genus Corethrogyne was established by Augustin Pyramus de Candolle in 1836 for the species he described as Corethrogyne californica.
+De Candolle explained the genus name as derived from Greek κόρηθρον, kórethron, 'broom', 'brush' and γυνή, gyné, 'woman', 'female', referring to the appendages on the style branches.

+In 1833, William Jackson Hooker and George A. Walker Arnott had described Aster filaginifolius.
+This species is now regarded as synonymous with Corethrogyne californica, in which case the oldest epithet is filaginifolius, so the correct name in Corethrogyne is Corethrogyne filaginifolia.
+Species placed in Corethrogyne were later grouped together under the name Lessingia filaginifolia, and then moved back to genus Corethrogyne as a single species with many synonyms.
+As of May 2024, Plants of the World Online accepted only one species in the genus Corethrogyne, Corethrogyne filaginifolia, making the genus monotypic.